ycoroneos/G.E.R.T/README.md

 you will need to get a **Wandboard Quad** and an SD card, or any other dev kit which uses the Freescale iMX6 Quad SOC.
 GERT only works with the iMX6 right now because its memory map is hard-coded into the kernel.
-I plan to bring GERT to the raspi eventually, but don't wait for me!
-Feel free to contribute.
+I plan to bring GERT to the raspi eventually, but don't wait for me, feel free to contribute!

 ### Directory Layout